 Lastly, avoiding overeating after quitting smoking has much to do with your dietary habits.
 Reducing the consumption of processed and highly processed foods can help prevent weight gain.
 In a previous post on processed foods, writer James Wilkey emphasizes that processed foods make you eat more without feeling full.
 They are also often high in fats, sugar, or carbohydrates, contributing to greater weight gain than healthier options like fresh fruits and vegetables.

-Eating higher ultra-processed foods can also affect you psychologically.
-In another International Journal of Environmental Research and Public Health study, high-stress levels are associated with increased odds of higher ultra-processed food consumption, resulting in unhealthy behavior such as emotional and overeating and, most importantly, a return to smoking.
+Eating more ultra-processed foods can also affect you psychologically.
+In another International Journal of Environmental Research and Public Health study, high stress levels are associated with increased odds of higher ultra-processed food consumption, resulting in unhealthy behavior such as emotional eating and overeating and, most importantly, a return to smoking.